 He lived alone in an old house in the countryside during his older ages.
 It was then he realized that he was a monster for the unspeakable things he had done in his career.
 Drenched in his own disappointment and regret, he was unable to justify his mistakes.

 Going mad with insanity, he developed stress induced hallucinations and began to see his tortured victims.
 The people he cut open, the people he poisoned, and the people he distorted forever.
 Days of insanity became a blur to him, as his whole world began to fall apart.
 Reality was fictional to him.
 The dark shadows of his home were now full of the people he once hurt.
 Richtmyer was beyond the realm of reality.
 In his world of makebelieve, he chaotically tried to recreate experiments from his early days as a chemist.
 His torcherous hallucinations came to an end when he was found dead in his home covered in his own feces.
 Into his arm he had carved, “EVIL AWAITS, NO RETURN.”
 Years slipped by, and he was forgotten.
 But he hasn’t left, his evil has only just began...
 His voice is still heard chaotically yelling throughout the house.
 Listen, and you just might live.

-Screamin Acres is the most rapidly growing haunted house in Wisconsin.
-We are unlike any other haunted house in the area, we seek only to provide the best quality “Hollywood” style haunt.
-We are not about just scaring people, we are all about engaging our customers in one of the most detailed haunted houses in Wisconsin.
-Every inch of our haunted house is detailed to the best of our abilities.
-Not to mention every year we will be different, we will never stay the same.
-And by changing, we wont just move the walls; we will change everything about what we have.
-The Screamin Acres community is planned to grow every year, and with room to expand, the possibilities are endless.
+Screamin Acres is one of the most rapidly growing haunted houses in the Midwest.
+With over 22000 square feet of haunted attraction, you are sure to meet some of your worst nightmares.
+However, we are not about just scaring people, we are all about engaging our customers in one of the most detailed haunted houses in Wisconsin.
+The passionate and supportive community of actors and customers alike are what truly make our attraction unique.
+Screamin Acres is planned to grow every year, and with room to expand, the possibilities are endless.